jeffThompson/PhysicalComputing/Week02_LEDs/Code/00-HelloWorld.md

 ***

 ### CONDITIONALS
 Aka `if/else` statements.
-This is where Python can get a little tricky because we don't use curly brackets like most langauges.
+This is where switching to Python can get a little tricky because we don't use curly brackets like most langauges.
 Instead, Python requires you to indent code to tell it what's part of your if-statement.
 You'll also notice we don't use parentheses either!

 ```python
 number_of_donuts = 2